private-facts/pybites-2025-summer-of-code/README.md

 ### 🧠 Learning Goals

-- Practice real-world HTML scraping
+[ ]Practice real-world HTML scraping
-- Learn how to parse and clean data from messy layouts
-- Build a tool that checks for broken links at scale
-- Create reports that offer insights on a real blog archive
-- (Optional) Explore PDF creation and CLI tooling

-### 🧩 What You’ll Build
+[ ] Learn how to parse and clean data from messy layouts [ ] Build a tool that checks for broken links at scale [ ] Create reports that offer insights on a real blog archive [ ] (Optional) Explore PDF creation and CLI tooling[ ] [ ]## 🧩 What You’ll Build

-A tool that:
+### Build A tool that:

 [ ] Scrapes all articles from the PyBites blog.
 Because its feed (https://pybit.es/feed/) only holds the last 10 articles, you want to use the sitemaps listed here -> https://pybit.es/sitemap_index.xml
+[ ] Extracts post metadata like
+    - title,
+    - URL,
+    - date,
+    - author,
+    - and tags
-[ ] Extracts post metadata like title, URL, date, author, and tags [ ] Checks all internal and external links for broken URLs (status 400+) [ ] Outputs structured data in CSV or JSON format
+[ ] Checks all internal and external links for broken URLs (status 400+) [ ] Outputs structured data in CSV or JSON format
 [ ] Highlights which articles contain dead links 🛠️